-Autumn Term 1 Autumn Term 2 Spring Term 1 Spring Term 2 Summer Term Skills and knowledge Key Assessments Autumn Term 1 INTRODUCTION · Introduction to media language and the codes and conventions of print adverts, newspapers and magazines. · Introduction to key media terminology. · Developing students' ability to deconstruct media texts: unpick choices producers have made and explain connotations of media language in detail Component 1- Media Language question Q1 a,b,c (5 marks each) based on one of the media forms studied so Autumn Term 2 OND · Analysing moving images, film posters and DVDs in relation to media language. · Understanding they key codes and conventions involved in each form, plus the associated terminology. · Deconstructing representations of gender and ethnicity within Bond film posters - both historic and current. · Understanding how media texts reflect the historical, social and political context in which they are produced Component 1 - Representation and Context questions Q2 a (5 marks) and b (25 marks) Comparison of one of two Bond film posters, past Spring Term 1 SITCOM · An introduction to key codes and terminology associated with audio-visual texts. · Practising moving image extract analysis. · Understanding codes and conventions of sitcom. · Gaining an appreciation for what is meant by genre, and being able to comment on how far a text is typical of its genre. · Analysing and comparing a range of sitcom extracts with a focus on the connotations of media language.
-Component 2 - Media Language questions Q1a- 8 marks and 1b (12 marks based on an extract from a text studied and will Spring Term 2 MUSIC VIDEO · Understanding the key codes and conventions associated with music video. · Deconstructing representations of gender and ethnicity in music videos via an analysis of media language · Considering music videos past and present to understand how the medium has evolved and how music. videos are a product of the time times in which they were produced.
-Component 2 - Representation question (20 marks) Students will be asked to compare one of the music videos we have studied Summer Term Mock NEA (Coursework) · Pupils will study how the magazine industry entice specific audiences through representation of products and people. · Pupils will then create and evaluate their own draft magazine front cover and accompanying pages responding to a brief given. · Pupils will be introduced to key software packages involved in coursework production, including Photoshop and Canva Component 3 - NEA 60 marks in total.
-10 marks for the statement of aims, 20 marks for meeting the brief and 30 marks for their far and will assess their ability to analyse media language by explaining connotations and applying media terminology. and present.
-Comparing differing contexts and representations. assess their ability to analyse connotations of media language, as well as identify conventions of the sitcom genre. with a further music video from a different era.
-The question will be based on the representation of gender or ethnicity. control of media language and construction of representations.
-The students' finished products will be marked against the previous year's brief.
-Literacy & Numeracy nd application of key media terminolo, Numeracy: · Understanding of percen - , .
-Wider skills and enrichment • An understanding of how people of colour amongst other minority groups are often underrepresented or misrepresented by the media. • An appreciation for the unfair beauty standards cultivated by the media, and the impact that this can have on the mental health of those consuming it. • A greater awareness of the dangers of social media. • Development of a more 'critical' eye when it comes to engaging with a variety of news sources; an understanding of what "fake news" is, the idea that some news sources are more reliable than others, as well as the idea that media institutions have their own particular agenda, and will mediate the information they transmit to that end.
+Autumn Term 1 Autumn Term 2 Spring Term 1 Spring Term 2 Summer Term Skills and knowledge INTRODUCTION · Introduction to media language and the codes and conventions of print adverts, newspapers and magazines. · Introduction to key media terminology. · Developing students' ability to deconstruct media texts: unpick choices producers have made and explain connotations of media language in detail OND · Analysing moving images, film posters and DVDs in relation to media language. · Understanding they key codes and conventions involved in each form, plus the associated terminology. · Deconstructing representations of gender and ethnicity within Bond film posters - both historic and current. · Understanding how media texts reflect the historical, social and political context in which they are produced SITCOM · An introduction to key codes and terminology associated with audio-visual texts. · Practising moving image extract analysis. · Understanding codes and conventions of sitcom. · Gaining an appreciation for what is meant by genre, and being able to comment on how far a text is typical of its genre. · Analysing and comparing a range of sitcom extracts with a focus on the connotations of media language.
+MUSIC VIDEO · Understanding the key codes and conventions associated with music video. · Deconstructing representations of gender and ethnicity in music videos via an analysis of media language · Considering music videos past and present to understand how the medium has evolved and how music. videos are a product of the time times in which they were produced.
+Mock NEA (Coursework) · Pupils will study how the magazine industry entice specific audiences through representation of products and people. · Pupils will then create and evaluate their own draft magazine front cover and accompanying pages responding to a brief given. · Pupils will be introduced to key software packages involved in coursework production, including Photoshop and Canva Key Assessments Component 1- Media Language question Q1 a,b,c (5 marks each) based on one of the media forms studied so far and will assess their ability to analyse media language by explaining connotations and applying media terminology.
+Component 1 - Representation and Q1 a,b,c d on one and b (25 marks) Comparison of studied so one of two Bond film posters, past and present.
+Comparing differing guage by ions and context and representations. contexts and representations. context sudied and will as well as identify conventions of context guage by ions and component 2 - Media Language question Q1a- 8 marks and 1b (12 marks based on an extract from a text studied and will assess their ability to analyse connotations of media language, as well as identify conventions of Literacy & Numeracy nd application of key media terminolo, .
+Numeracy: · Understanding of percen Wider skills and enrichment • An understanding of how people of colour amongst other minority groups are often underrepresented or misrepresented by the media. • An appreciation for the unfair beauty standards cultivated by the media, and the impact that this can have on the mental health of those consuming it. • A greater awareness of the dangers of social media. • Development of a more 'critical' eye when it comes to engaging with a variety of news sources; an understanding of what "fake news" is, the idea that some news sources are more reliable than others, as well as the idea that media institutions have their own particular agenda, and will mediate the information they transmit to that end.
 How you can help your child at home with a wide range of media platforms different news stories.
-Follow the depart -
+Follow the depart